April 17, 2026 · By Alex Morgan

 What Is a Real Estate Commission in 2025?

 Real-world example: Jane, a seller in Austin, TX, listed her home for $410,000 in early 2025.
-She negotiated a 1.5% listing agent fee and offered 2.5% to buyer’s agents, bringing her total commission to 4% ($16,400) instead of the typical 5.5% ($22,550).
-That single negotiation saved her $6,150.
+She negotiated a 1.5% listing fee and offered 2.5% to buyer’s agents.
+Total commission: 4%, or $16,400.
+The typical 5.5% would have cost her $22,550.
+That one negotiation saved her $6,150.

 Average Commission Rates by State (2025 Data)